TesrabNetwork/tesrab.network/whitepaper/README.md

 *  Imagine an art dealer issues the asset named ART.
 The dealer can then make unique ART assets by attaching a name or a serialized number to each piece of art.
 These unique tokens can be transferred to the new owner along with the artwork as a proof of authenticity.
 The tokens ART:MonaLisa and ART:VenusDeMilo are not fungible and represent distinct pieces of art.

-*  TNW based unique assets can be tied to real world assets.
+*  TRDX based unique assets can be tied to real world assets.
 Create an asset named GOLDVAULT.
 Each gold coin or gold bar in a vault can be serialized and audited.
 Associated unique assets GOLDVAULT:444322 and GOLDVAULT:555994 can be created to represent the specific assets in the physical gold vault.
 The public nature of the chain allows for full transparency.

 Example: